Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

   - While altering Victory Points, the new value was not clearly shown.
   - Option for displaying tooltips was not being correctly parsed.
   - Option for compendium/companion preferrence was not being correctly parsed.
-  - Option for compendium foramt was not being parsed.
+  - Option for compendium format was not being parsed.
 - Internal:
   - Added code to automatically upgrade data storage formats.
   - Added new format: options are stored separately from the state history, new storage location for state history.